 What happens if my adoption doesn’t work out?

 Adopting a pet is a big commitment that requires a lot of time and patience and, of course, an acclimation period.
 Transitioning from the shelter to a home is a big change.
-In rare cases, a relationship doesn’t fit a match.
-We ask that you bring the pet back to us.
+In the rare case that a relationshp doesn’t fit a match, we ask that you bring the pet back to us.
 There is a 30-day period that the animal can come back to the shelter.
 Because we are a non-profit, the adoption fee isn’t refundable.
 Depending on circumstances, we may grant an adoption voucher toward another adoption.
 We want to work with you to make this a beautiful relationship for both of you.
 Many ties, just some advice and guidance can make a big difference.

 News & Announcements